A weed by any other name…

 Weeds are plants that grow where they are not wanted.
 With the exception of certain plants such as poison ivy, ragweed and invasive exotic plants like Japanese knotweed and giant hogweed, these plants are not “bad” in themselves.

-A number of weeds are actually edible (dandelions, strawberries, clovers, common purslane, etc.) and/or medicinal (ground-ivy, dandelions, plantain, coltsfoot, etc.).
+A number of weeds are actually edible (dandelions, strawberries, clovers, common purslane, etc.).

 Think prevention first